 How does exposure therapy work?

-Let us start with a common case: someone who has an irrational fear of many foods, which is impacting their health or making it hard to function socially.
+Let us start with a common case: someone who has an irrational fear of many foods, which is impacting their health or making it hard for them to function socially.
 Therapy for this problem consists of helping the person understand their fears, then training him or her to face them, step by step.
 Starting with a small taste, the therapist will help the client to the point where he or she can be presented with any dish and heartily tuck in.

 The problem often comes when the client tries to apply these lessons in everyday life.
 The therapist’s office is a wonderfully supportive environment, but the real world often isn’t!
 All the tools and techniques that he or she has worked so hard to build up can vanish in an instant, and a plate of salmon and broccoli turns back into an impossible challenge.
 This can be very demoralizing.
 Therapists often try to bridge the gap by setting homework, but there is a simpler way.
 Instead of practicing in an artificial environment, go out and learn them in the places they need to be used.